aritradevelops/sem-multimedia/readme.md

 * **Components** → Text, Audio, Image, Video, Animation, Hardware, Software
 * **Applications** → Education, medicine, web, games, business, libraries

-# ⭐ **UNIT 2 — TEXT AND AUDIO, IMAGE AND VIDEO**

-We’ll go in the exact order of your syllabus.

----

-# 🔵 **PART A — TEXT**

-Topics we will cover now:

-1. Types of Text
-2. Ways to Present Text
-3. Aspects of Text Design
-4. Character
-5. Character Set
-6. Codes
-7. Unicode
-8. Encryption

-Let’s begin.

----

 # 1️⃣ **Types of Text**